TwistPHP/TwistPHP/docs/examples/Packages/Create.md

 ### Extend

-Extending core and custom packages can be achieved by creating the file /packages/Twitter/extend.php
+Extending core and custom packages can be achieved by creating the file /packages/Twitter/extend.php and add the following line of code.

 ```php
 <?php